Tensions rise in Malaysia’s ruling coalition after reduced jail sentence for Najib

 “Many DAP supporters have been very patient with many of the political developments which have taken place since the formation of the unity government in November 2022 for the sake of political stability.
 But their patience is running thin.”

 Yet, Umno’s rank and file are clearly not happy campers either.
 They continue to demand a full pardon for Najib and rely on government patronage.
-Already, the party’s Sabah chapter is making moves – more than 18 months before polls are due in the eastern state – to oust the government dominated by Gabungan Rakyat Sabah and PH, despite all these parties being partners in the Anwar administration at federal level.
+Already, the party’s Sabah chapter is making moves – more than 18 months before polls are due in the eastern state – to oust the government dominated by Gabungan Rakyat Sabah and PH, despite all these parties being partners in the Anwar administration at the federal level.

 It is, in fact, Mr Anwar and Mr Zahid – whose personal relationship extends over three decades, back to when the former was a rising star in Umno – who are keeping the unity government together at heavy political cost, while their respective coalition members try – with varying degrees of effort – to conceal their contempt for their counterparts.